Best Wireless Home Security Systems of 2024

 Package Number of components Regular price The Haven 14 $519.86 The Knox 13 $479.87 The Beacon 10 $709.90 The Hearth 9 $399.91 The Lighthouse 7 $469.93 The Essentials 6 $279.95 The Foundation 4 $249.96 When you compare SimpliSafe and ADT prices, it becomes clear that SimpliSafe is more affordable.
 But that makes sense.
 DIY systems are often cheaper.
 Compared to other DIY options though, SimpliSafe sits on the higher end of the spectrum.
 There are options such as Cove that let you get started on a comprehensive package for under $200.

 On the bright side, SimpliSafe loves offering discounts.
 It seems like it’s running a sale everyday, with discounts ranging from 20 to 60-percent.
-SimpliSafe’s early Black Friday sale this year, for example, offers the maximum 60-percent discount plus a free wireless indoor camera.
+SimpliSafe’s 2024 Black Friday sale, for example, offered a 70-percent discount and a free wireless indoor camera on all new systems.
+Don’t expect that good of a sale unless you’re willing to wait until next year’s Black Friday.
+You can still get a good deal though.
+On an almost monthly basis, we see SimpliSafe offering 40 percent off or more with a free camera.

 SimpliSafe’s Monitoring